Dallas Joint Injury Lawyer

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Joint Injury accidents in Dallas frequently occur along major corridors including I-35E, I-30, US-75 (Central Expressway), I-635 (LBJ Freeway).
+Joint Injury cases in Dallas frequently arise along major corridors including I-35E, I-30, US-75 (Central Expressway), I-635 (LBJ Freeway).
 Dallas has a population of approximately 1.3 million residents, making it the third largest city in Texas and ninth largest in the United States

 - Dallas County consistently ranks among the top counties in Texas for traffic fatalities, with over 200 fatalities in recent years